YasamanGholamian/bitpin-task/README.md

 # Bitpin Task - Kubernetes Deployment

-This repository contains the complete Kubernetes deployment configuration for the Bitpin cryptocurrency exchange application, including Helm charts, CI/CD pipelines, monitoring, and logging solutions.
+This repository contains Kubernetes manifests, Helm charts, and CI/CD pipelines for deploying the Bitpin cryptocurrency exchange application.

 ## 📋 Table of Contents